ShawSheeKeong/AvepointTestSK/README.md

 ## Testing
 You can use tools like Postman or curl to test the endpoints.
 Ensure the database is set up and the application is running before testing.

----

-## Contribution
-Feel free to fork the repository and submit pull requests.
-Contributions are welcome!

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.